How much of U.S. carbon dioxide emissions are associated with electricity generation?

 In 2019, emissions of carbon dioxide (CO2) by the U.S. electric power sector were 1,619 million metric tons (MMmt), or about 32% of total U.S. energy-related CO2 emissions of 5,131 (MMmt).1

 CO2 emissions by U.S. electric power sector by source, 2019

 |Source||Million metric tons||Share of sector total|

-1 Includes CO2 emissions from the combustion of miscellaneous waste materials made from fossil fuels and by some types of geothermal power generation.
+1 Preliminary data for 2019.
+Includes CO2 emissions from the combustion of miscellaneous waste materials made from fossil fuels and by some types of geothermal power generation.

 U.S. Energy-Related Carbon Dioxide Emissions

 - Does EIA have data on the movement (transport) of crude oil, petroleum products, fuel ethanol, and biodiesel by rail?